 The largest population in the United States consists of people over the age of 65.
 Sadly, many seniors and "vulnerable adults" are targets of crimes ranging from telemarketing fraud to patient abuse in nursing home facilities.
-The resources on this page will help you know your rights, and help you know where to turn if you need to report fraud or abuse.
+The resources available from the Attorney General's Consumer Protection Division provide important information to Maryland consumers and where to report fraud or abuse.

-The Office of the Attorney General participates in Project SAFE (Stop Adult Financial Exploitation), a public-private partnership which provides training of personnel in financial institutions to detect and report cases of financial exploitation.
-Ask if your bank or financial institution participates in Project SAFE.
+The Office of the Attorney General also participates in Project SAFE (Stop Adult Financial Exploitation), a public-private partnership that provides training in detecting and reporting cases of financial exploitation.
+Find more information about Project SAFE on their website.

 You should exercise caution to avoid telemarketing scams.
-Find out tips to protect yourself from Telemarketing Scams, and learn how to reduce telemarketing calls and unsolicited mailings. by clicking on Telemarketing Scams.
+You can find tips to protect yourself from telemarketing scams, and learn how to reduce telemarketing calls and unsolicited mailings on our website.

 The Office of the Attorney General has major concerns about the misleading language used in sweepstakes solicitations.
 Sweepstakes are not trying to give you money—they're trying to get your money.
 For more information on how to avoid sweepstakes scams, check out our publication Don't Be a Sucker for Sweepstakes.

 The Medicaid Fraud Control Division of the Office of the Attorney General prosecutes dozens of cases of patient abuse in nursing home facilities each year, ranging from sexual assaults to cases of neglect resulting in injury and even death.
-The Office also provides education and training to help family members and providers spot abuse when it is occurring.
-To learn more about how we can detect and prevent the abuse and neglect of Maryland's vulnerable adults, read Protecting Our Vulnerable Adults.
+The office also provides education and training to help family members and providers spot abuse.
+To learn more about detecting and preventing abuse and neglect of Maryland's vulnerable adults, read Protecting Our Vulnerable Adults.

-The Office of the Attorney General has produced a book for those thinking about the possibility of needing nursing home care or long-term care in his or her own home.
-To learn more about Nursing Homes, check out our publication Nursing Homes: What You Should Know.
+The Office of the Attorney General has produced a book for those thinking about the possibility of needing nursing home care or long-term care in their own home.
+To learn more, read our publication Nursing Homes: What You Should Know.

 200 St. Paul Place, Baltimore, MD 21202